tokenika/tokenika.github.io/WarsawBlock.md

 ## Disclaimer

 * This presentation will be about a smart-contract system called EOS.
 However we are in no formal way associated with *block.one*, the company developing EOS code.
 We are just part of the emerging EOS community.
-* We have no interest in you buying EOS tokens, and this certainly should not be treated as a financial advice.
+* We have no interest in you buying EOS tokens, and this certainly should not be treated as financial advice.
 Our goal is to encourage you to take interest in the concept and possibly consider building businesses on top of EOS.